 The contrast of the sharp parsley and the creamy cheese is SO good here, and I love that this is made of simple flavors.
-You could certainly change up the herbs or cheese to make it different, but I love the simple freshness of it without anything too fancy-feeling.
+You could certainly change up the herbs or cheese to make this cheese ball recipe a little different, but I love the simple freshness of it without anything too fancy-feeling.

 - 16 ounces (2 blocks) cream cheese, softened

 - 4 ounces grated sharp cheddar

 - 1/4 onion, finely chopped (about 1/4 cup chopped)

 - Combine all of the ingredients except the parsley in a large bowl.
 Using a spatula, mix together until combined, then dump the cheese mixture on a large piece of plastic wrap.